Skip to main content

 LOOKUP(cycle_times, ENTITY_TYPE) * BASE_PROCESSING_FACTOR

-Conditional cost or surcharge:
+Conditional cost or surcharge with safe fallback:

 IF(priority == "rush",